Redox: Redox reactions in soils

-Electron transfer reactions are central to myriad processes and properties in soils, and redox potential, quantified as Eh (platinum electrode potential (voltage) relative to the standard hydrogen electrode) or pe (analogous to pH as −log electron activity), is a master variable, along with pH, that controls and is governed by chemical reactions and biological processes.
-Early theoretical research with applications to flooded soils and paddy rice production was seminal for subsequent work on thermodynamic aspects of redox and plant root growth in soils.
-Later work built on this foundation, and expanded it for understanding redox reactions related to heavy metal oxidation state changes, pedogenesis and morphology, organic compound degradation and formation, free radical chemistry, wetland delineation, soil remediation, and various methodological approaches for characterizing the redox status of soils.
+Electron transfer reactions are central to many processes and properties in soils, and redox potential, quantified as Eh (platinum electrode potential (voltage) relative to the standard hydrogen electrode) or pe (analogous to pH as −log electron activity), is a master variable, along with pH, that controls and is governed by chemical reactions and biological processes.
+Early theoretical research with applications to flooded soils and paddy rice production shaped subsequent work on thermodynamic aspects of redox and plant root growth in soils.
+Later work extended it to redox reactions related to heavy metal oxidation state changes, pedogenesis and morphology, organic compound degradation and formation, free radical chemistry, wetland delineation, soil remediation, and methods for characterizing the redox status of soils.

 Mnemonics

 The key terms involved in redox can be confusing.
 For example, a reagent that is oxidized loses electrons; however, that reagent is referred to as the reducing agent.
 Likewise, a reagent that is reduced gains electrons and is referred to as the oxidizing agent.
 These mnemonics are commonly used by students to help memorise the terminology: